hereticjsorg/heretic/manual/core.md

 Register @fastify/static plugin to serve static assets (useful in development mode)

-### registerRoutePages
+### registerRouteModules

-Register routes for all pages
+Register routes for all modules

 ### registerRouteErrors